 If you work with large data sets in Microsoft Excel, you may find it helpful to format alternate rows with a different color.
 This can make it easier to scan the data and spot patterns or trends.
 You can use VBA code to apply alternative row colors for merged cells quite easily.
 In this article, I will show you how to alternate the row color for merged cells in Excel with ease.
 So, without having any further discussion, let’s begin.

-Steps to Color Alternate Row for Merged Cells in Excel
+How to Color Alternate Row for Merged Cells in Excel: Easy Steps

 In the following dataset, the left-most column, Category has various product category names.
 There I used the Merge Cells command to merge consecutive rows.
 The merging of rows doesn’t have any particular pattern in row numbers.
 I will use this dataset to show you apply alternative the row color in Excel.